forax/write_your_own_java_framework/mapper/README.md

    Then check that the tests in the nested class "Q2" all pass.

    Note: the method `Utils.beanInfo()` already provides a way to get the `BeanInfo` of a class.
-         the method `Utils.invoke()` can be used to call a `Method`.
+         the method `Utils.invoke()` deals with the exception correctly when calling a `Method`.

-3. We want to modify the code of `toJSON()` to compute the `BeanInfo` and the properties only once per class.
+3. The problem with the current solution is that the `BeanInfo` and the properties are computed each times even if the properties of a class are always the same.
+   The idea is to declare a `ClassValue<PropertyDescriptor[]>` that caches an array of properties for a class.
+   So modify the method `toJSON()` to use a `ClassValue<PropertyDescriptor[]>`.
+   All the tests from the previous questions should still pass.

+4. We can cache more values, by example the property name and the getter are always the same for a pair of key/value.
-   We can observe that from the Mapper POV, there are two kinds of type,
+   We can observe that from the JSONMapper POV, there are two kinds of type,
    - either it's a primitive those only need the object to generate the JSON text
-   - or it's a bean type, those need the object, and the mapper to recursively call `mapp.toJSON()` on the properties Thus to represent the computation to do we can declare the private functional interface `Generator`
+   - or it's a bean type, those need the object, and the mapper to recursively call `mapp.toJSON()` on the properties Thus to represent the computation to do we can declare a private functional interface `Generator` that takes a `JSONMapper` and an `Object` as parameter.
    ```java
    private interface Generator {
      String generate(JSONMapper mapper, Object bean);
    }
    ```
-   Now all we need to implement `toJSON()` is to get the `Generator` from the class and calls its method `generate`, for that we will use a `ClassValue<Generator>` as a cache.
+   Change your code to use `ClassValue<Gneerator>` instead of a `ClassValue<PropertyDescriptor[]>, and modify the implementation of the method `toJSON()` accordingly.
    All the tests from the previous questions should still pass.

-4. Adds a method `configure()` that takes a `Class` and a lambda that takes an instance of that class and returns a string and modify `toJSON()` to work with instances of the configured classes.
+5. Adds a method `configure()` that takes a `Class` and a lambda that takes an instance of that class and returns a string and modify `toJSON()` to work with instances of the configured classes.
    Internally, a HashMap that associates a class to the computation of the JSON text using the lambda.
    Then check that the tests in the nested class "Q4" all pass.